 This thermometer is waterproof for rinsing under the tap, although some users have reported damage when placing in water, so you may want to treat it more as being showerproof.

 It also has an adjustable pan clip for straightforward fixing.
-You can calibrate this thermometer, although you may not be completely successful when doing it.
+You can calibrate this thermometer, although you may not be completely successful.
 It also comes with a money-back guarantee and a lifetime limited warranty.

 - Digital thermometer